hieple7985/somnia-agent-sdk/docs/DEPLOYMENT.md

 ```

 **Solution:**
-- Get more STT from faucet
+- Get more STT from faucet (you need at least 0.1 STT)
 - Wait 24 hours for daily limit reset
-- Try multiple faucets
+- Try multiple faucets (I usually use Thirdweb + Google Cloud together)

+**Personal note:** I've found that having 0.5 STT is a good buffer for testing multiple deployments.

 ### Issue 2: Network Connection Failed
 ```